chriskolb/SDDR-Species/README.md

 This script produces the predictive maps obtained by SDDR (DNN-only predictor type).
 This **script cannot be run** without the environmental grid data not included here.

 - **`bayes-hopt-single.R`**
 This script performs Bayesian Hyperparameter Optimization using Gaussian processes as a surrogate model for all 7 species and 3 predictor types.
 Subsequently, the optimized model is randomly initialized and trained ten times (for each species x predictor combination) to produce the final averaged performance results (runs for 7+ days!).
 Note that the hyperparameter ranges in this script are more general than the bounds used for the single-species models in the thesis, e.g., allowing for more than one hidden layer.
 Results will thus differ.
-To re-run the AUC and Brier score results with the pre-computed `ParBayesianOptimization` objects (same as results in thesis), use **`effect-curves-single-species.R`**.
+To re-run the thesis AUC and Brier score results with pre-computed `ParBayesianOptimization` objects (same as results in thesis), use **`effect-curves-single-species.R`**.

 ## pooled-models